-A collection of over 100 18th-century portraits is on loan from the National Portrait Gallery
+A collection of 18th-century portraits is on loan from the National Portrait Gallery

 .
 The people in the portraits are some of the most influential figures of the era and Beningbrough is a setting where they would have felt very much at home.

 Each year there are changing displays and you will find four of the principal rooms on the first floor tranformed into the Saloon Galleries.

 Other collections on display include porcelain and key furniture pieces, several from Holme Lacey, the ancestral home of the Chesterfields - the last private owners of Beningbrough.
 On the ground floor find out more about the people who have played their part in Beningbrough's history and the last 300 years of this country house.